fawazdevx/Stabletrade-passport/SUBMISSION.md

 ## 3. Full Description

 **The problem.** SMEs that trade across borders wait weeks for invoices to settle.
 Importers refuse to release funds without proof of delivery.
 Exporters need working capital *before* they ship.
 Financiers who could bridge that gap have no reliable, verifiable repayment history to price the risk.
-The result is trapped working capital, expensive credit, and stalled trade — especially on emerging-market corridors (UAE → Nigeria, Rwanda, Ghana).
+The result is trapped working capital, expensive credit, and stalled trade, especially on emerging-market corridors (UAE → Nigeria, Rwanda, Ghana).

 **The solution.** StableTrade Passport runs the entire trade-finance lifecycle on programmable stablecoin rails: